SSL Security Protection Tips

 5. Delete any unused Admin accounts

-In your Admin area, open the Tools menu, and choose Admin Settings.
-Check for any unused Admin accounts, and delete them.
+In your admin Users screen, check for any unused Admin accounts, and delete them.
 Especially the Demo account, if it exists.

 6. Admin Password Security